 4. Ideal work environment

-Ideal work environment is measured exactly the same way as actual culture, except that instead of asking questions about the current work environment, the respondents describe the Organisational Culture they would love to have
+Ideal work environment is measured exactly the same way as actual culture, except that instead of asking questions about the current work environment, the respondents describe the Organisational Culture they would love to have.

 Measuring Ideal work environment gives valuable information about the preferences of the people working in the organisation.
 It can offer insights into how the targets for Optimal culture should be set and how difficult it will be to reach them.
 For this reason it is useful to measure, even though it does not offer information about the current state of things nor should it usually be the goal your organisation should strive for.

-5. What is the ideal Organisational Culture for your business strategy?
+4. What is the ideal Organisational Culture for your business strategy?

 There is no one best Organisational Culture to aim for, because the best Organisational Culture is always contextual.
 The key thing to keep in mind is that the best Organisational Culture your organisation should aim for should be a culture that best supports your strategy.

 An up-and-coming start-up will most likely have a very different strategy than an already established international organisation, and the Organisational Culture should reflect that.
 Similarly, the Optimal Culture of that up-and-coming start-up will probably change over time.
 Bigger organisations tend to operate in different contexts and face different requirements and restrictions and, therefore, one day there may be a need for more structure and processes.
-If the Organisational Culture of the start-up remains very flexible and employee oriented, those processes will be difficult to implement.
+If the Organisational Culture of the start-up remains extremely flexible and employee oriented, those processes will be difficult to implement.

-It is important to note that the National Culture of the organisation always affects how the Organisational Culture is perceived.
+It is important to note that the National Culture of the organisation always affects how the Organisational Culture is perceived by its employees.
 This is why you should think about The Culture Factor as a whole, even when focusing on the Organisational Culture side of it.
 An open and approachable Organisational Culture can create an effective self-steering organisation if the National Culture is fairly Individualistic and low on Power Distance (more about the 6 Dimensions of National Culture).
 But in cultures where seniority-based expertise is expected, it may seem weak and even incompetent.

-6. How does leadership influence company culture?
+7. How does leadership influence company culture?

 Leadership is one of the most important aspects of any organisation.
 What leaders do and how they act sets the expectations for employees and customers alike.
 When it comes to shaping the culture of an organisation, leadership can play a particularly important role.
 Who sets the organisational culture of a business are all the people working for it, but the leaders are the ones who have the most influence over shaping it.